kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/07 - Is old music killing new music.md

 not for most people.

-It seems like old music is killing new music because algorithms and people prefer fami
+It seems like old music is killing new music because algorithms and people prefer familiar, low risk music that they like.
+New music *isn’t* familiar.